Cullen Harper

 Cullen Harper II (born October 1, 1986) is an American former football quarterback.
 He played college football at Clemson.

-Early years
+Early life

 Harper grew up in Alpharetta, Georgia and attended Sequoyah High School.
 He played high school football for Coach Sid Maxwell.
 Harper was a 4 year varsity lettermen and a two-year starter at quarterback for the Chiefs.
 Following a successful junior season, Harper was considered one of the state's top prospects and the #1 quarterback in the state of Georgia.
 He earned scholarship offers from Clemson, South Carolina, Auburn, Ole Miss, Duke, Georgia Tech and several other schools in the southeast.
 Harper committed to Tommy Bowden and Clemson University the summer before his senior year of high school.
 Despite missing several games because of a broken collar bone Harper was selected to play in the North-South Georgia All-Star Game at the conclusion of the Georgia high school football season.
 In addition to playing football, Harper was a standout basketball player and baseball player.